jqnatividad/qsv/CONTRIBUTING.md

 We are always looking for ways to improve the documentation.
 If you find a typo, or have a suggestion for improvement, please submit a pull request.

 And if you want to add a new page to the Wiki, please do!
-Just make sure to add section headers to your Wiki contributions, so it automaticalyl shows up in the sidebar.
+Just make sure to add section headers to your Wiki contributions, so it automatically shows up in the sidebar.